ParkfieldOrg/Sakurabook/en/setting-up-the-app-in-shopify.md

 ## Installation

-📌 This will be updated once the app is successfully reviewed and published in the Shopify app store.
+📌 **TODO** This will be updated once the app is successfully reviewed and published in the Shopify app store.

 1. Go to [Sakurabook page](https://apps.shopify.com/google?surface_detail=recommended-for-you&surface_inter_position=2&surface_intra_position=5&surface_type=home) in the Shopify app store.